rispoli-lab/Deep-Learning-Breast-FGT/README.md

 1. creating mask
 --------------
 Matlab scripts developed in our lab are in the Mask_Generator_hand_draw folder.
-For any 256 by 256 dicom images, the user can apply threshold and recursive handraw and removing ROI strategies to obtain a ground truth for FGT mask, and the whole breast mask.
+The program works for any dicom images.
+The user can first apply threshold to show the ROI.
+Next the user can use the cursor to draw the outline of the non-ROI noise and remove from the ROI images.
+Finally, the user can save the mask of the ROI.
+User can use this program to generate FGT mask, and the whole breast mask.

 --------------
 2. Traing model